Bachelor degree // Study in English

 There are two models to choose from when studying for this degree.
 Within the two models, several options can be chosen, depending on the kind of degree you would like to obtain.

-Management (IBA) and a Bachelor in Business Management (SFU).
+Management (IBA) and a Bachelor in Business Management (Shanghai).
 In addition, you have the opportunity to complete a 3-month internship and dissertation, based on the IBA curriculum, and graduate with a Bachelor in International Sales and Marketing Management from IBA.

 1st and 2nd year (at IBA)